EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 See also the `BelayBox manual <https://pionix.com/user-manual-belaybox>`_.

-If you already have purchased a BelayBox and you have hardware related questions, you can get support by creating an issue via our `support page <http://support.pionix.com>`_.
+If you already have purchased a BelayBox kit and you have hardware related questions, you can get support by creating an issue via our `support page <http://support.pionix.com>`_.